Mehta30/MovieDB/README.md

 # 🎬 Movie Explorer

-A JavaScript-based web app that allows users to search movies and view their details — built to demonstrate core JavaScript concepts like OOPs, constructors, prototypes, IIFE, map/filter methods, DOM manipulation, Promises, and API integration.
+A JavaScript-based web app that allows users to search movies and view their details — built to demonstrate core JavaScript concepts like IIFE, map/filter methods, DOM manipulation, Promises, and API integration.

 ---